top of page

 Breast Pump Flange Sizing Guide

-Most breast pumps these days come with flanges in 24 or 25mm, some bigger, never smaller (as far as I know).
+Most breast pumps these days come with flanges in 24mm flanges (the part that goes over the breast), some bigger, never smaller (as far as I know).
 If you are expressing with the 'standard' size and have no issues, then you don't need to fix something that isn't broken, but keeping this information in mind in case you do run into an issue might be a good idea.
-If you are having issues...

-Using the correct size breast pump flange (aka breast shield) can be very important
+Using the correct size breast pump flange (aka breast shield) can be very important.

 Here is an article I wrote about why it is so important, plus more information on sizing